-It actually comes in two different versions, one with beef gelatine capsules, and another with fish derived capsules (suitable for pescatarians).
+If you find capsules more convenient (as I do), it also comes in two capsulated versions; one with beef gelatine capsules, and another with fish derived capsules (suitable for pescetarians).
 A 2 capsule serving contains 1,200mg omega-3s, including 600mg EPA & 400mg DHA.

 In this section of Joe’s podcast with Tom Papa he discusses how important vitamin D3 is to our health.

 Since then, Joe’s had Dr Rhonda Patrick on the podcast, who suggests the average person needs around 4,000iu of D3 per day in order to maintain an ideal blood concentration of 40 – 60ng/ml.
 She points out that not only is too little D3 bad for us, too much is also bad!
 See her video on Vitamin D3 for all the juicy details.

 Joe’s multivitamin already contains 500iu of D3, so you’d want approximately 4 of these Thorne D-1000 capsules in addition.